Honika-S/Sales-dbagent/README.md

 - **Pandas**: For data manipulation and analysis.
 - **MongoDB**: As the database for storing and retrieving Airbnb listings data.
 - **LangChain**: For handling embeddings and LLaMA model interactions.
-- **Sentence Transformers**: To generate embeddings for text queries and descriptions.

 ## Set Up MongoDB